‘Big Brother 21’ Spoilers: A New Head Of Household Emerges After Shockingly Short Endurance Competition

 Cliff and Nicole probably will not realize the truth of how they were manipulated heading into this eviction until the game is entirely over.
 In the meantime, the Final 4 are all gushing over how glad they are to still be together and be at this stage of the game.

-How will Nicole handle this HOH?
+How will Nicole handle her responsibilities as HOH?
 Spoilers from Big Brother Network detail that she will surely nominate Jackson and Holly, keeping Cliff safe for now.
-The nominations should happen Friday afternoon, and then the Power of Veto competition typically happens on Saturday.
+The nominations should happen Friday afternoon, one day before the usual Power of Veto competitions.

 Who’s ready for tonight’s live eviction?
 All we have to say is… DRAMA! #BB21 pic.twitter.com/dSgVHTH9Sx